kostym/drupal-7-module/README.md

 ### kostym.libraries.json

-Kostym makes it easy to load your external libraries into your theme.
+Kostym makes it easy to load external libraries into your theme as you can see in the example below.

-As you can see in the example below, on `modernizr` we set `auto-add` to `true` and on `swiper` to `false`.
+On `modernizr` we set `auto-add` to `true` and on `swiper` to `false`.
 This means `modernizr` get loaded on all pages and swiper only gets loaded if a component calls it by `drupal_add_library('kostym', 'swiper')`.

 ```
 {